-If a member or family friend has an interest in sustainable, low energy buildings please consider giving a year of AECB membership as a Christmas gift.
-Our ‘Supporter’ rate is only £42.00 per year and we can arrange a special letter to accompany the membership.
+Have you considered giving AECB membership as a Christmas gift?
+If a family or friend have an interest in sustainable, low energy building please consider giving a year of AECB membership as a Christmas gift.
+Our ‘Supporter’ rate is only £54.00 per year and we can arrange a special letter to accompany the membership.
 For a full list of AECB membership benefits click here.
 Please email firstname.lastname@example.org for further details or to arrange your gift.